 Abu Simbel Great Temples

-Abu Simbel Great Temples were built by King Ramses II 1290-1223 BC, in the 19th Dynasty.
+King Ramses II built the Abu Simbel Great Temples.
+Ramses II ruled Egypt from 1290-1223 BC, in the 19th Dynasty.
 Ramses II built the Great Temple for himself and the great Hours of Bohen.
 He also built the Small Temple for his beloved wife, Queen Nefertari, and the goddess Hathor of Ibshek.
-The Great Temples of Abu Simbel were built about 280 km southwest of Aswan and 1300 km, south of Cairo.
+He had chosen to build the Great Temples of Abu Simbel, 280 km southwest of Aswan.

-The two temples were moved from their original location in 1968 after the Aswan High Dam was built, as it threatened to submerge them.
-The relocation was completed thanks to an international effort led by UNESCO, and the temple was admitted into its list of World Heritage Sites in 1979.
+In 1958, after the idea Aswan High Dam, the Egyptian government had to move the temples as it threatened to submerge them.
+The relocation was completed thanks to an international effort led by UNESCO, and the temple was added to its list of World Heritage Sites in 1979.

 The Great Temple of Abu Simbel of King Ramses II